 This web page shows only a small excerpt of our Hanshoe research.
-Another 139 words (10 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hanshoe History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hanshoe History in all our PDF Extended History products and printed products wherever possible.

 Hanshoe Spelling Variations